MedTech Startup: The Definitive Guide for Founders and Board Members

 - Missing critical expertise - Regulatory affairs, quality, clinical, and commercial leadership are all essential to deliver a regulatory submission that will achieve approval.

 - Founder blind spots - Technical founders may not recognize their own gaps in business acumen; commercial-side founders might not see their technical gaps.
-The founder or CEO needs advisors to help balance our their focus.
+The founder or CEO needs advisors to help balance out their focus.

 The Regulatory Roadmap: FDA, EU MDR, and Beyond